trothr/ductwork/Stages.md

 Use the `append` stage to copy all input records to its output and then convey the output of the appended stage.

 * block

 * deblock

 * fblock

 * drop

+Use the `drop` stage to discard records from the stream.
+You can drop any number of records from the begining or from the end.

+`drop` is inverse to `take`.

 * take

+Use the `take` stage to selectively pass records in the stream.
+You can take any number of records at the begining or end of the stream.

+`take` is inverse to `drop`

 * fanout

+Use the `fanout` stage to duplicate the input stream into multiple outputs. `fanout` reads from its primary input and copies each record to all connected output streams.

 * fanin

+Use the `fanin` stage to collect multiple input streams into a single output.

 * faninany

+Use the `faninany` stage to collect from multiple input streas as each is available. `faninany` reads from whichever input stream has data available and writes that record to its output stream.

+Internally, `faninany` uses the POSIX `select()` system call to wait until traffic is available.